AAROC/aaroc.github.io/_posts/2014-11-14-ContinuousDelivery.md

 The full description of this workflow is the subject of a separate article, and we will only go into the most relevant details here.
 Essentially the steps for the user are[^WIP-workflow]:

-  1. Fork the base repository to your personnal github account and create a new branch for your proposed application
+  1. Fork the base repository to your personal github account and create a new branch for your proposed application
   2. Add your proposed application in the form of a build script, defining the requirements in terms of application dependencies[^YAMLvsDSL].
   3. Create a new job on the Jenkins instance by sending a pull request to the repository
   4. Submit patches to the branch - Jenkins will perform the tests defined by the infrastructure provider, and subsequently your functional tests at each commit.
 Tests are run on targets defined by the user, which are supported by the infrastructure[^SupportedTargets]